 Cannaregio

 Cannaregio gives you one of the best lived-in versions of Venice.
-Come here for evening drinks, quieter canals, and a more local-feeling social rhythm.
+Come here for evening drinks, quieter canals, the Jewish Ghetto, small churches, and a more local-feeling social rhythm.

 Jewish Ghetto area